 By the time she is 65, the average woman will have spent 7 months of her life doing her hair.

-90% of Japanese people wash their hair twice a day.
+According to recent studies, 90% of Japanese people wash their hair twice a day.
 Washing your hair daily creates more sebum (or natural hair oil).

 In Ancient Rome, women used to dye their hair blonde with pigeon poop (yum!).

 Using shampoos with silicones and sulfates is like pouring a layer of plastic film on your hair: It may look shinier and feel softer, but over time this suffocates hair follicles which can lead to thinning hair as we age – sometimes by the time you're 40.